-An analysis of the permanent patterns of ideas and emotions which have characterized the thinking and actions of Americans from the Colonial period to 1876. - 512.
-Social and Intellectual History of the United States since 1876 (5).
-Pr., Junior Standing.
+An in depth study of the ideas and emotions which have characterized the thinking and actions of Americans from 1776 to the present.

-A study of those ideas and emotions which appear to have significantly influenced Americans since 1876. - 513.
-The South to 1865 (5).
-Pr., Junior Standing.
-The study of the origins, growth, and distinctive social, economic, cultural, and ideological patterns of the South from 1607 to 1865. - 514.
-The South since 1865 (5).
-Pr., Junior Standing.
-Study of the major trends in the South since the Civil War emphasizing the social, economic, and political developments from 1865 to the present. - 519.
-Critical Issues in American History (5).
-Pr., Junior Standing.
-A study in depth of the significant political, economic, and foreign controversies which have influenced the development of the United States, 1607-1960's. - 520.
-Critical Issues in European History (5).
-Pr., Junior Standing.
-A study in depth of selected political, economic, and foreign controversies which have influenced the development of Europe from 1650 to the present. - 540.
-Readings in History (1-5).
-Honors Course, Pr., Junior Standing.
+513. The South to 1865 (5).
+Pr., Junior standing.

+The study of the origins, growth, and distinctive social, economic, cultural, and ideological patterns of the South from 1607 to 1865.

+514. The South since 1865 (5).
+Pr., Junior standing.

+Study of the major trends in the South since the Civil War emphasizing the social, economic, and political developments from 1865 to the present.

+519. Critical Issues in American History (5).
+Pr., Junior standing.

+A study in depth of the significant political, economic, and foreign controversies which have influenced the development of the United States, 1607-1960's.

+520. Critical Issues in European History (5).
+Pr., Junior standing or permission of instructor.

+A study in depth of selected political, economic and international controversies which have influenced the development or Europe from 1650 to the present.

+540. Readings in History (1-5).
+Honors Course, Pr., Junior standing.
 Directed readings followed by oral and/or written report, discussions of authors, and evaluation and discussion of material with the director of the course.
-Areas in the United States, Europe, Latin America, and Far East. - 547.
-Social and Intellectual History of Modern Europe (5).
-Pr., Junior Standing.
-A study of the major ideas and social movements in Europe since 1815. - 575.
-Origin and Growth of Towns (5).
-Pr., Junior Standing.
+Areas in the United States, Europe, Latin America, and Far East.

+547. Social and Intellectual History of Modern Europe (5).
+Pr., Junior standing or permission of instructor.

+A study of the major intellectual currents and social movements in Europe since the seventeenth century.

+575. Origin and Growth of Towns (5).
+Pr., Junior standing.